khalidfahmy98/Javascript-Jquery-search-function-/README.md

 A jquery custom made search function for searching from input into table rows and data either if the data in the row ( span - select - input - td )
 SEARCH FUNCTION

-This search function made to solve a custom issues
+This search function made to solve a custom issues using Jquery latest version

 If the data in the table where in a inner data wrapper like if we can say :
 -   span